AkivaKT/python-101/README.md

 # python-101
-This is where I put all my work in learn python step by step.
-Don't expect to find something to impressive.
+This is where I put all my work while learning python.
+Don't expect to find something too impressive.